PatrikCesnek/MusicPlayerDemo/README.md

 <h3>Current problems:</h3>

 - [x] There's a bug where if user is offline, downloaded songs work as expected, yet undownloaded songs have a bug where they either do not show player slider or if there's downloaded song playing it shows that song, just paused
+- [x] Controls are needed to be added into lock screen controlls